 The programme supported collaboration between Rochdale Borough Council and local social housing providers - Contour Homes, Great Places, Regenda, Symphony Housing, Rochdale Boroughwide Housing, St Vincent and the Guinness Partnership and was set against the introduction of Universal Credit.

 Multiple unhealthy lifestyle behaviours were targeted simultaneously – known as ‘behavioural clustering’ – as it was shown that lower socio-economic and educational groups are five times more likely to engage in a number of unhealthy behaviours.
-Therefore, the campaign took a more integrated and holistic approach to behaviour change – moving beyond a traditional siloed approach of tackling individual lifestyle risks one at a time – allowing us to encompass multiple unhealthy behaviours.
+Therefore, the campaign took a more integrated and holistic approach to behaviour change, allowing us to encompass multiple unhealthy behaviours.